CasperJaa/CV/README.md

 # CV
-CV using HTML and CSS
+Recreating my CV using HTML and CSS

+Never used either language before so bear with me.

+It should all work and send you to where you're supposed to go!